 We were just digging into our presents when the phone rang.
 An excited voice shouted in my ear.
 “Her water broke and her contractions are five minutes apart.
 We’re on our way into the birth room because the weather is crap and we live so far out.
 Sorry to ruin your Christmas.
-Say… why don’t you bring your husband and daughter along.
+Say… why don’t you bring your husband and daughter along?
 I’m sure Jane won’t mind at all.
-Ain’t that right honey… I’ll bring enough food from my deli for all of us!”
+Ain’t that right honey?
+I’ll bring enough food from my deli for all of us!”

 Tony was an enormous man—a gregarious Italian, originally from San Francisco—and while I didn’t doubt his sincerity, I knew for a fact that Jane would not want my family in attendance at her birth!
-She was a modest woman, a teacher, who was quiet and came from a more reserved family.
+She was a modest woman, a teacher who was quiet and came from a reserved family.
 I chuckled at the very thought.
 “Go to the hospital and get yourself settled.
 I will join you soon.”
 I replied.
 “Maybe after the baby is born they can stop by.”

-I walked quietly into the room.
+When I reached the hospital, I walked quietly into the room.
 He was hovering over his wife who clearly did not want to be hovered over.
 “Tony, PLEASE… I’m fine.
 Really, I’m fine.
-I don’t need a cold washcloth on my head…No, I’m not thirsty…Yes, I know you love me.
+I don’t need a cold washcloth on my head.
+No, I’m not thirsty.
+Yes, I know you love me.
 I love you too, but could you just go and sit on the couch for a while?”
 She sighed and rolled her eyes.

 “Yes, yes, sorry my love.
 I’ll just go sit on the couch a little bit, and then I’ll be right back.
 Are you sure there’s not something I can do?”

 An hour later there was a soft knock on the door.
 My husband and daughter were outside.
-“Can we see the baby?” they asked softly.
+“Can we see the baby?” they asked.
 Jane welcomed them in.
-I looked around… Tony and the baby were nowhere to be seen.
-Puzzled, I went out in the hallway and looked—nothing.
+I looked around.
+Tony and the baby were nowhere to be seen.
+Puzzled, I went out into the hallway and looked—nothing.
 I walked up and down the corridors—nothing.
 They weren’t anywhere to be seen.
-Hmm… I wandered over to the convalescent wing.
+Hmm… I wandered over to the convalescent wing of the hospital.

-I don’t think we could get away with that now, but back then – superbugs were not a big concern for us in our small community hospital.
+I don’t think we could get away with that now, but back then, superbugs were not a big concern for us in our small community hospital.
 It just seemed the right thing to do on Christmas.